 While I was taking photos of the Aero, I decided to drag out all of my trikes for a portrait.
 Here is my current stable of 3 wheelers.
 Missing are my Optima Baron low racer bike and Specialized Roubaix diamond frame.

 I’m selling this pearl white Optima Baron for my old buddy, Greg.
+The Baron has been sold.
 Check it out here…

 A few nights ago, I woke up around 2AM as I often do.
 I was browsing around the Trikes For Sale forum on BentriderOnline and came across a near-new Greenspeed Aero for sale at an amazing price.
 It had just been posted a couple of hours prior.
 Sensing that I might be the first one to notice this find, I jumped on it and bought it.